Lorentz-violating modifications to particle dynamics, thermodynamics and vacuum energy in bumblebee gravity: Interparticle potential

 In the considered black hole scenario, the spacetime curvature induces an effective interaction that combines features of Coulomb and Yukawa potentials when massive particles are involved.
 The overall intensity of this mixed interaction is regulated by the Lorentz--violating parameter $\lambda$, which acts as a coupling measure.
 Notably, the resulting potential $V(r)$ approaches zero at both extremes of the radial coordinate, fulfilling the asymptotic conditions $V(r \to 0) = 0$ and $V(r \to \infty) = 0$.

 Figure~\ref{ineftegrnpgnarticvblepvbotentialmassive} depicts the radial profile of the potential $V(r)$ for various choices of $\lambda$, emphasizing how the interparticle force varies throughout the black hole spacetime.
-Within the optical–mechanical framework, $V(r)$ represents the effective energy configuration encountered by a test particle propagating in a bumblebee black hole geometry.
-One distinctive aspect of the behavior is that the potential remains entirely confined inside the event horizon, which effectively acts as a barrier preventing massive particles from escaping.
+Within the optical-–mechanical framework, $V(r)$ represents the effective energy configuration encountered by a test particle propagating in a bumblebee black hole geometry.
+One {important} aspect of the behavior is that the potential remains entirely confined {outside} the event horizon, which effectively acts as a barrier preventing massive particles from escaping.
 Consistently, the boundary conditions $V(0)=0$ and $V(r_h)=0$ are satisfied.

-As the parameter $\lambda$ increases, the potential $V(r)$ grows until it reaches its maximum values at $r = 1.34486$ for $\lambda = 0.100$, $r = 1.32206$ for $\lambda = 0.150$, and $r = 1.31104$ for $\lambda = 0.175$.
-Beyond these points, additional increments in $\lambda$ reduce the potential amplitude.
+As the parameter $\lambda$ increases, the potential $V(r)$ {decreases} until it reaches its maximum values at $r \approx 2.35$ for $\lambda = 0.100$, $r \approx 2.35$ for $\lambda = 0.150$, and $r \approx 2.35$ for $\lambda = 0.175$.
 Figure~\ref{intercomp} provides a comparative view of $V(r)$ for the present model alongside the corresponding profiles for the Kalb–Ramond and Schwarzschild geometries.
 Among them, the Kalb–Ramond black hole presents the highest potential intensity, exceeding those found in the bumblebee and Schwarzschild configurations.
 It is important to note that all Lorentz--violating parameters were fixed at $\lambda = \ell= 0.1$ for consistency.
 Here, $\ell$ represents the Lorentz--violating parameter coming from Kalb--Ramond gravity.

 An immediate question that naturally arises concerns the behavior of the potential when the particle mass is absent.
 To address this point, we consider the limit $m_0 \rightarrow 0$, leading to \ie V_{0}(r) = \frac{(\lambda + 1) r}{4\pi (r - 2M)^2}. \fe